 Whatever underlayment is used, the installation is as important as the specific material.
 Most important are proper sealing and flashing at all penetrations for chimneys, skylights, pipes and roof vents.
 Valleys are also a problem area that need special treatment.
 I prefer an open valley design using a self-adhesive flashing membrane (such as Grace Ice & Water Shield) as the underlayment, covered with a heavy-duty metal flashing.
 Avoid aluminum flashing as it is will fail long before your tiles.

 In some markets, it is becoming more common to cover the entire roof with peel-and-stick, self-adhesive (SA) membrane.
 This is typically bonded directly to the roof sheathing.
 SA membranes self-seal around nails and other penetrations, can be exposed to sunlight for extended periods, and aggressively sticks to just about any material.
-It is a good choice for roof coverings that easily penetrated by water — such as low-slope tile roofs in an area with windblown rain.
+It is a good choice for roof coverings that are easily penetrated by water — such as low-slope tile roofs in an area with windblown rain.
 For that reason, this approach is catching on in parts of Florida and the Gulf Coast.
-The main drawback, is that the underlayment is nearly impossible to remove when it comes time to reroof.
+The main drawback, is that the underlayment is nearly impossible to remove when it comes time to reroof, so you may need to tear off and replace the roof sheathing at that time.